chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/MigratedFromGit/Docs/what-can-be-exported.md

 > Please note that export of `Light Map Texture 2D` uses the glTF extension `EPIC_lightmap_textures`, which can be turned off in the export options.

-To support all texture settings (like color adjustments), the exporter uses the render data (i.e., platform data) stored internally by UE4 (rather than the source data).
-This ensure the exported texture is identical to the texture rendered in the UE4 editor or in-game.
-The downside of this approach is that any artifacts introduced by UE4's compression settings will also be exported.
+To support all texture settings (like color adjustments), the exporter uses the render data (i.e., platform data) stored internally by Unreal (rather than the source data).
+This ensure the exported texture is identical to the texture rendered in the Unreal editor or in-game.
+The downside of this approach is that any artifacts introduced by Unreal's compression settings will also be exported.
 Thus, its recommended to use compression settings `UserInterface2D` and `HDR` wherever possible.

 ### HDR encoding